craigmj/phpfpm_exporter/README.md

 ### Time Series labels

+`pool`
-`pool` - the fpm pool
+: the fpm pool

+`metric`
-`metric` - one of
+: one of

+  `current`
-  `current`  is the `listen queue` value from php-fpm: the number of requests in the queue of pending connections
+  : the `listen queue` value from php-fpm: the number of requests in the queue of pending connections

+  `max`
-  `max` is the `max listen queue` value from php-fpm: the maximum number of requests in the queue of pending connections since FPM started
+  : the `max listen queue` value from php-fpm: the maximum number of requests in the queue of pending connections since FPM started

+  `len`
-  `len` is the `listen queue len` value from php-fpm: the size of the socket queue of pending connections
+  : the `listen queue len` value from php-fpm: the size of the socket queue of pending connections

 ## phpfpm_processes_count